 Investors in mutual funds can incur two primary types of fees and expenses when purchasing and holding mutual fund shares: sales loads and mutual fund expenses.
 Sales loads are onetime fees paid either at the time of purchase (front-end loads) or when shares held for less than a specified number of years are redeemed (back-end loads, also known as contingent deferred sales loads, or CDSLs).
-Mutual fund expenses include ongoing charges for portfolio management, fund administration, and shareholder services, as well as fund distribution charges (known as 12b-1 fees).33 do incur the fund expenses of the mutual funds in their 401(k) accounts.
+Mutual fund expenses include ongoing charges for portfolio management, fund administration, and shareholder services, as well as fund distribution charges (known as 12b-1 fees).

+Sales loads often are waived for mutual funds purchased through 401(k) plans, but 401(k) investors do incur the fund expenses of the mutual funds in their 401(k) accounts.
 Ongoing expenses are paid from fund assets, so investors pay these expenses indirectly.
 The average expense ratio, which reflects both the operating expense ratio-including portfolio management, fund administration and compliance, shareholder services, and other miscellaneous costs and 12b-1 fees, is measured in this report as an assetweighted average.
 Using the asset-weighted average to measure costs provides an aggregate estimate of what 401(k) participants actually pay to invest in mutual funds through their 401(k) plans.
 Mutual funds with larger shares of assets in 401(k) plans contribute proportionately more to the asset-weighted average than mutual funds with smaller shares of assets in 401(k) plans.